24/7 Helpline: 800.272.3900

 - Memory loss, dementia and Alzheimer’s disease.

-- Medication and treatment options that may help with cognitive and behavioral symptoms for a time.
+- Medication and treatment options that may delay clinical decline or help temporarily address symptoms for some people.

 - Safety issues.